The leased line for internet connectivity.

 5. Highest level of customer support

-With a leased line you can expect high level of customer support from any reliable leased line provider.
-Unlike many broadband services, fiber leased line connections always come with a service level agreement (SLA) which guarantees quick resolve of major connectivity issues.
-You are assured of round the clock instant customer service, in addition to, monitoring and resolving issues related to your network.
+With a leased line you can expect a high level of customer support from any reliable leased line provider.
+Unlike many broadband services, fiber leased line connections always come with a service level agreement (SLA) which guarantees quick resolution of major connectivity issues.
+You are assured of round-the-clock instant customer service, in addition to, monitoring and resolving issues related to your network.

-The two main disadvantages of a fiber leased line are as follows:
+The main disadvantages of a fiber leased line are as follows:

 1. High cost of connectivity